-WSN are composed of numerous small, independently operating sensor nodes [1].
-Such sensors nodes are selfcontained units consisting of a battery, radio communication, sensors, and some minimal amount of onboard computing power.
-While the application scenarios are manifold [2], the operation of such WSN is still challenging [3], basically due to the limited resources in terms of CPU power, storage, and, first of all, energy [4].
+Sensor networks are composed of numerous small, independently operating sensor nodes [1].
+Such sensors nodes are self-contained units consisting of a battery, radio communication, sensors, and some minimal amount of on board computing power.
+While the application scenarios are manifold [2], the operation of such WSNs is still challenging [3], basically due to the limited resources in terms of CPU power, storage, and, first of all, energy [4].
 Within a WSN, nodes are thought to be deployed, to adapt to the environment, and to transmit data among themselves and/or to a given base station.
-The research topics include efficient communication in terms of resource consumption, reliability, and scalability [2], [5].
-Because sensor nodes are usually battery operated, many efforts have been made to develop energy-efficient algorithms and protocols for communication in WSN [6].
+The research topics include efficient communication in terms of resource consumption, reliability, and scalability [2, 5].
+Because sensor nodes are usually battery operated, many efforts have been made to develop energy-efficient algorithms and protocols for communication in WSNs [6].